tedlano/nntin-uubrella/DEVELOPMENT.md

 ## Deployment to AWS

-Deploying UUbrella involves setting up the backend infrastructure (Lambda, API Gateway, S3, DynamoDB) and deploying the frontend code to be served via CloudFront.
+Deploying DropMapp involves setting up the backend infrastructure (Lambda, API Gateway, S3, DynamoDB) and deploying the frontend code to be served via CloudFront.

 ### Option 1: Using the Automated Deployment Script (Recommended)
 We've provided a deployment script (`deploy.sh`) that automates the entire process.
 This is the easiest way to get started.